Source: December 31, 2016 Interstate Route Log and Finders List

 Interstate 35W utilized the preexisting Newton bypass and was complete in the Salina vicinity by 1965.
 The Newton bypass was constructed in the 1950s initially as a connector from U.S. 81 on Kansas Avenue to U.S. 50 at the current wye interchange (Exit 33) with I-135.

 The north end of Interstate 135 consisted of a trumpet interchange with I-70 until construction of the U.S. 81 freeway to Minneapolis - 1967 Kansas Official Highway Map

 The Canal Route in Wichita was the last section of Interstate 135 opened to traffic - 1977 Kansas Official Highway Map

 Interstate 135 overlays U.S. 81 from the Kansas Turnpike (I-35) and Wichita in south central Kansas to Salina and Interstate 70.
 It is the fourth longest three-digit route within the Eisenhower Interstate System, following Interstates 476, 495 in Massachusetts and 287.

 The freeway bisects Wichita mostly along the elevated Canal Route, a seven mile stretch paralleling or running above the culverted Chisholm Creek Canal.
 Accommodating six overall lanes, 95,700 vehicles per day (vpd) were recorded along a busy stretch north of U.S. 54 & 400 (Kellogg Avenue) to the east of Downtown Wichita in 2015.

-The section of Interstate 135, U.S. 81, and Kansas 15 that straddles a canal (drainage ditch) through metropolitan Wichita is known as the Canal Route.
-Seven miles long, the Canal Route has a flood control basin and drainage ditch network that feeds into the canal in the middle of the freeway.
+Interstate 135, U.S. 81 and K-15 along the Canal Route through Wichita.
+The flood control basin and drainage ditch network feeds into the canal running between the north and southbound roadways of the freeway.
 Photo taken 10/20/03.